 An organization called the Independent Supporters Council (ISC), and more specifically the ISC’s Supporters’ Shield Foundation board, manages and administers the awarding of the trophy, along with its well-being.
 When it's time for the Shield to change hands, the trophy is mailed from one ISC-affiliated group to the next one.
 Including the case it is shipped in, the weight of the package (which is insured) is close to 80 pounds, and the local supporters’ groups that are ISC members would then become the guardians of the trophy.

-The best sports bars in the Cincy Region
+The Best Sports Bars in the Cincy Region 🍻

 • 10 minute read